UntilGrassTouch/Maratron-scripts/README.md

 test if your maratron mouse only goes up and down.
 <br>

--running the script <br>
+## running the script <br>
-BE CAREFUL: when you run the script, your mouse will be locked to only Y.<br>
+BE CAREFUL: when you run the script, your mouse will be locked and won't move on the flat screen.
+So, MEMORIZE the red letters in the image.<br>
+TO be short: when you want your mouse back(=stopping the script), ALT + TAB, tab, tab, to find the script window, then, Ctrl + C, and Ctrl + D. closed. done. <br>

 <img width="2090" height="1168" alt="idlerun" src="https://github.com/user-attachments/assets/dc2aa8c3-524e-4f52-b673-07b7b314701f" />